pdudis/Joinup-Page-Layout-Creator/README.md

 ![Screenshot - Template](https://user-images.githubusercontent.com/4114200/142740210-b7c6c201-4fb5-4ff3-ae40-a990286bc1f0.png)

+## Pre-built application binaries

+You can download pre-built files from the GitHub [Releases](https://github.com/pdudis/Joinup-Page-Layout-Creator/releases) page.

 ## Joinup tips & tricks

 You can be creative with only images and text.
 For example, after you've pasted a template in Joinup's editor keep in mind that: